OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/index.md

 ### Polling communication

 The agent uses the same [polling communication](/docs/infrastructure/deployment-targets/tentacle/tentacle-communication#polling-tentacles) protocol as [Octopus Tentacle](/docs/infrastructure/deployment-targets/tentacle).
-It lets the agent initiate the connection from the cluster to Octopus Server, solving network access issues such as publicly addressable clusters..
+It lets the agent initiate the connection from the cluster to Octopus Server, solving network access issues such as publicly addressable clusters.

 ### In-cluster authentication